seinecle/blog/_posts/2023-07-23-growing-ecosystem-of-apps-for-network-analysis.md

 # "How to start collaborating?
 I code in R / Python / JS and I don't know how to do X, Y or Z"
 And you?
 How could start this collaboration process?

-## The first immense step is *psychological*.
+## The first immense step is *psychological*
 I know from experience that it is very hard to share one's code or application.
 For the first 10 years of my coding career, I did not really open sourced my apps completely, because of an inner fear that I would be "copied" or robbed of the value that I had created.
-I thought that maybe, someday, I could monetize what I produced, so it would be silly to publish it and get anyone to use it before me.
+I thought that maybe, someday, I could monetize what I produced, so it would be silly to publish the result of my hard work and get anyone to use it before me.
 It took ten years but I am past that.
 I still believe that there is a tiny chance that one day I'll be able to earn something from what I create, but in the meantime this should not keep what I do hidden and unproductive.